Cities Research Team

 IMPACT & ENGAGEMENT

-For the last REF, our school shepherded three of the six Impact Case Studies for our Unit of Assessment (UoA) through REF2021, working with colleagues to shape their impact narratives, supporting them in collating evidence and presenting work, which for some was the cumulation of a lifetime dedicated to improving the lives of vulnerable people.
-As a result of ours and the broader team's joint efforts, our 4* research, impact and research environment all rank in the top 25% of universities across the UK.
-And our UoA's work ranks 5th in the UK for overall research power and impact power.
+For the last REF, the school shepherded three of the six Impact Case Studies for our Unit of Assessment (UoA) through REF2021, and she worked closely with colleagues to support colleagues in presenting their work, which for some was the cumulation of a lifetime dedicated to improving the lives of vulnerable people.
+As a result, the School of Modern Languages' 4* research, impact and research environment rank in the top 25% of universities across the UK.
+And the UoA's work ranks 5th in the UK for overall research power and impact power.

 EDUCATION